 Are you part of Cedar Rapids Animal Care and Control?

 The Cedar Valley Humane Society is a private nonprofit animal shelter.
-We are responsible for animal control services in unincorporated Linn County and its municipalities, with the exception of Cedar Rapids and Marion.
+We are responsible for animal control services in unincorporated Linn County and its municipalities, with the exception of Cedar Rapids.
 We also provide animal control services for unincorporated Benton County (dogs only), North Liberty, Swisher, Tiffin, Shueyville, Oxford, Walford, Solon, Atkins, Shellsburg, and Urbana.
 The Cedar Valley Humane Society is funded solely by donations, adoptions, and the services we provide.

 How are you funded?